Timberborn-Modding-Central/MoreLanguages/README.md

 This mod removes the debugging message when a key is missing due experimental game keys.
 This can be disabled with a config file that will be generated with bepinex.

 ## Credits
-- BiGaripAdam (Creation Türkçe update 1)
+- BiGaripAdam (Creation Türkçe)
-- TheBloodEyes (Creation wanguage update 1)
+- TheBloodEyes (Creator, Added uwu)

 ## Changelogs
 ### 1.0.0